ChiralBehaviors/Northwind/README.md

 # Northwind

-An example of Ultrastructure using Northwind
+The Northwind as realized in Ultrastructure